Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 “Can I have 15 minutes on Tuesday?”

-A decision-maker just started a new job within the past 90 days.
+Use this when a decision-maker started a new job within the past 90 days.

 Subject: New role / [Company Name]’s priority?